MaterializeInc/materialize/doc/developer/design/README.md

 ### Creation

-1. Copy the design document [template](./00000000_template.md) to a new date-prefixed file in the `design` directory of the repository you’re working in, and fill it in.
+1. Copy the design document [template](./00000000_template.md) to a new date-prefixed file in the `design` directory of the repository you're working in, and fill it in.
 2. Submit a pull request of your filled in design document.
 This makes it easy for others to add written comments.
 3. Identify your key stakeholders and socialize the design document with them.
 Typically, there is a small set of people who have a vested interest in the area the design touches.
-If it’s not clear who your stakeholders for the design document are, check in with your manager.
+If it's not clear who your stakeholders for the design document are, check in with your manager.
 4. Schedule a meeting to discuss the design document live with your stakeholders.
 Rule of thumb is that you should give your reviewers